 It’s advised to narrow down the selection to ten to 15 topics at maximum.
 The selection should include each keyword search volume and competition (Tip: use a keyword tool to identify this info).

 Go Long Tail After Short Tail

-After preparing the short-tail list, proceed with creating long tail keywords that complement the short ones.
-These keywords are mostly likely sub-categories of the same main topic.
+After preparing the short-tail list, proceed with creating long-tail keywords that complement the short ones.
+These keywords are most likely sub-categories of the same main topic.
 By making sure to cover as many possible keywords as possible (i.e., the suggestions appearing in the keyword tool) SERPs are more likely to include the domain.

 Dedicating a Page for Each Topic

 Rankings for SEO are hard.
 But there are ways around it.
 Attempting to rank for several keywords on one page isn’t realistic.
 However, the next best thing is to dedicate an entire page for just one topic including sub-topics that will benefit the readers as well as improve the rankings too.

 According to HubSpot, “The number of topics for which you create pillar pages should coincide with how many different products, offerings, and locations your business has.”

 Blogging Is Your Shortcut

 Blogging is brilliant for locating the correct keywords and suggested relevant phrases.
 It’s the easiest method to attract search engines into recognising the domain.
 All service providers and companies have adopted blogs as an active part of their websites.

 Google doesn’t take jammed keywords seriously.
 It’s recommended that bloggers and SEO writers steer clear from using long-tail keywords excessively.
 They do make the blog look unnatural.